 This paradox of attention reminds me of a film that I saw just before becoming a parent myself.
-“The Paper” was directed by Ron Howard, about the news industry, and there was a scene in it never left me: a charged moment between a husband and his (very, very) pregnant wife.
+“The Paper” was directed by Ron Howard, featuring the news industry, with a scene between a news guy and his (very, very) pregnant wife.

-Actors Marisa Tomei and Michael Keaton are on the sidewalk outside a New York City restaurant, where Keaton, a newspaper editor, arrives late again.
-Tomei, who also worked in the industry, before maternity leave, screams at the top of her lungs when Keaton informs her that he has to head back to the paper; while Keaton efforts to calm her down.
+Actors Marisa Tomei and Michael Keaton argue on the sidewalk outside a New York City restaurant, where Keaton, a newspaper editor, arrives late again.
+Tomei, who also worked in the industry before maternity leave, screams at the top of her lungs when Keaton informs her that he has to head back to the paper.
+Keaton efforts to calm her down.

 “I know I’m shouting,” she says.
 “Don’t you notice?
 I keep talking louder because you haven’t heard.”

 “I swear to God I will be there,” he tells her.
 “You mean more to me than anything else.
 You know that.”

 “Let me give you a hypothetical,” she says.

 “Really?” he says, looking at his watch.